syncfusion-content/wpf-docs/wpf/OLAPChart/Axes.md

 ---
 layout: post
-title: Axes of OLAP Area
+title: Axes of OLAP Chart Area
-description: Axes of OLAP Area
+description: Axes of OLAP Chart Area
 platform: wpf
 control: OLAP Chart
 documentation: ug
 ---

-# Axes of OLAP Area
+# Axes of OLAP Chart Area

 OlapArea contains a minimum of two axes namely primary axis and secondary axis in an OlapChart control.
 Values or data in the Chart are plotted against these axes.